MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   The data store should be able to store various data formats and transform them to other formats if necessary.

-  Suppose that your ingestion pipeline sources data from a relational database and Parquet format, so it supports both structured and semistructured data.
-You want to convert relational data to Parquet per its schema definitions.
+  Suppose that your ingestion pipeline sources data from a relational database and a Parquet file, so it supports both structured and semistructured data.
+You want to convert relational data to Parquet format in accordance with its schema definitions.
 The data platform should have built-in capabilities to do that transformation without you writing custom code.

 - **Do you expect to store multiple versions of the data?**